 Some factors that affect whether a person develops coronary artery disease cannot be modified.
 They include

 Family history of early coronary artery disease (that is, having a close relative who developed the disease before age 55 in the case of a male relative or 65 in the case of a female relative)

 Other risk factors for coronary artery disease can be modified or treated.
 These factors include

-High blood levels of low-density lipoprotein (LDL) cholesterol (see Dyslipidemia Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more )
+High blood levels of low-density lipoprotein (LDL) cholesterol (see Dyslipidemia Dyslipidemia Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more )